Selahattinasn/Linux_TroubleShoot/5_finding_old_files.md

-### how to remove files lder than 7 day by creating a cron job?
+## How to remove files lder than 7 day by creating a cron job?

 ### Command zum finden und löschen